 Intersections connect many roads and traffic coming from different directions together.
 It is no wonder that they are the site of most car accidents.
 Some of the intersections that have the most traffic crashes in Waterford, CA, include:

 - E Street and SR-132

 - State Route 132 and Tim Bell Road

 - Yosemite Boulevard and Hickman Road

-If you have been injured in a motor vehicle collision at one of these intersections in Waterford, California, you may have a viable personal injury lawsuit for driver negligence or dangerous road conditions.
-Consult with an experienced Waterford personal injury lawyer to learn more.
-For top tips on what to look for in an injury attorney, watch the video below.What is a Personal Injury Accident Claim?
+If you have been injured in a motor vehicle collision at one of these intersections, you may have a viable civil case for driver negligence or dangerous road conditions.
+Consult with an experienced personal injury lawyer in Waterford to learn more.

-A claim for personal injury is intended to compensate a claimant for the financial hardship and intangible harms an accident has had on their life.
-If it was not for the negligence or carelessness of the at-fault party, the person would not have been injured in the accident and experienced losses incurred.
+A claim for personal injury is intended to compensate a claimant for the financial hardship and intangible harm an accident has had on their life.
+If not for the negligence or carelessness of the at-fault party, the person would not have been injured in the accident and experienced losses incurred.
 While a personal injury accident case may not always put the injured party in the same position they would have been in if not for the traffic collision, it is designed to make them whole again.
-At AutoAccident.com, our Waterford personal injury law firm handles the following types of injury cases arising from accidents:
+At AutoAccident.com, our law firm handles the following types of injury cases arising from accidents:

 - Bicycle Crashes

 - Car Collisions